Chart Color Schemes

 Zuccoli is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Zuccoli, as per the latest Census evaluation, 95.9% of dwellings were houses with the remaining 4.1% being semi-detached, apartments, or other types.
-This compares to Darwin metro's 75.9% houses and 24.0% other dwellings.
-Home ownership in Zuccoli stood at 2.3%, with mortgaged dwellings at 72.5% and rented ones at 25.2%.
-The median monthly mortgage repayment was $2,271, exceeding the Darwin metro average of $2,037.
-The median weekly rent in Zuccoli was $550, higher than Darwin metro's $400.
-Nationally, Zuccoli's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Zuccoli, as per the latest Census data, 95.9% of dwellings were houses with the remaining 4.1% being semi-detached homes, apartments, or other types.
+This differs from Darwin metro's composition which was 75.9% houses and 24.0% other dwellings.
+Home ownership in Zuccoli stood at 2.3%, with mortgaged properties at 72.5% and rented ones at 25.2%.
+The median monthly mortgage repayment in Zuccoli was $2,271 compared to Darwin metro's average of $2,037.
+Weekly rent in Zuccoli was recorded at $550, whereas it was $400 in the Darwin metro area.
+Nationally, Zuccoli's mortgage repayments were higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing